See below for a full schedule of the SEG Annual Meeting and get details about hours, events, sessions, courses, workshops, and more.

 (Includes coffee breaks, lunch, and digital course notes.
 Limited to 25 attendees.)

-Sponsored by the SEG Women’s Network Committee and the Association for Women Geoscientists
+Sponsored by the SEG Women's Network Committee, Association of Women Geoscientists and the AAPG PROWESS.

 Visit the SEG Book Mart on the third floor of the Convention Center near the Technical Program session rooms to browse and buy SEG's new titles, sale items, SEG apparel, and gifts.